 Faye Lowe Dip.
 Integrative Counselling

-My name is Faye Lowe, and I am a counsellor based in Sidcup, Kent.
+My name is Faye, and I am a counsellor based in Sidcup, Kent.
 I understand what it feels like to be struggling with life.

 Sometimes life deals you things that are hard to cope with.
 This can lead to an internal struggle - you don't want to continue to feel the way you are feeling but you also don't know what you can do to change things.
 Reaching out for help can feel really hard because it leads to the acceptance that something is wrong and that something needs to change.

 I am a warm, genuine, and compassionate person and I will support you through this change.
-You may be surprised to hear that counselling is not often what people think it is.
-Counselling isn’t a big scary place where only people with mental health issues go.
+You may be surprised to hear that counselling is often not what people think it is.
+There is often a view that you have to be seriously unwell to have therapy.
+Often people think that others have it much worse than them and therefore they shouldn't access therapy.
+Therapy can be so beneficial for many people.
 Lots of people struggle with their current situation such as relationships, work, self-esteem, and communication issues.
 Working through these issues can be so beneficial for your general health.

 I will work with you in a way that you feel comfortable.
 I am a grounded person, not easily shocked and will sometimes add in a sprinkling of humour where appropriate.
 Having a good relationship with your counsellor is so important because you need that connection and understanding.
 I will take things at your pace.